 Regular readers of this blog know that I frequently target people who provide bad advice or inaccurate information about publishing.

-Author Nick Thacker tells us that Lightning Source is "the printer of most of the material you’ll find [in] a bookstore at least here in the States."
+Author Nick Thacker told us that Lightning Source is "the printer of most of the material you’ll find [in] a bookstore at least here in the States."
 That's absolutely untrue.

 Nick is also wrong in interpreting "LSI" to mean "Lightning Source International."
 The company uses "International" for its operations outside the USA.
 Inside the USA, the "I" is understood to mean "Incorporated."